denisse-dev/dotfiles/README.md

 2. Zsh
 3. Powerlevel9k (You can get it using Oh my Zsh)
 4. acpi (To monitor the battery status)
+5. Screenfetch/Neofetch (To display distribution logo and sys info)

 #### For the window manager:
 1. i3-gaps